What is Neurofeedback?

 Before Your Session – Begin your journey with a Free Phone or Video Consultation to:

-Complete a brief medical screening to ensure Neurofeedback is a good fit for you
+Complete a medical screening to ensure Neurofeedback will be safe and helpful

 During Your Session:

-Relax in a recliner as sensors are gently placed on your ears and scalp and discuss any changes or observations since your last session with your trainer
+Relax in a recliner chair as sensors are placed on your ears and scalp

-Enjoy approximately 30 minutes of Neurofeedback training, with your trainer nearby and available at the press of a call button
+Enjoy 30 minutes of Neurofeedback training followed by 20 minutes of Vielight Brain Red Light Therapy with your trainer available at the press of a button

-When the session ends, your trainer will remove the sensors and explore how your session went
+The trainer will return at the end of your session, remove the sensors and explore how you’re feeling and how your session went

 After Your Session: